gurugrit/BerkeleyMLAI-Module5-Practical-Exercises/README.md

 The goal of this project is to use Probability Distributions and Visualizations and distinguish between customers who accepted a driving coupon versus those who did not.
 The project also involves applying data analysis, plotting, statistical summarization, and data visualization skills and techniques to a machine learning problem.

-# Note about the Folder and Files and Dataset
+# Note about the Files, Folder and Dataset...
 1> The Folder Structure for this Project is as below under the repository: "BerkeleyMLAI-Module5-Practical-Exercises"

 ![image](https://github.com/user-attachments/assets/d6d15698-033a-48a6-b561-50a7d9ad8f16)